Anomaly-free twistorial higher-spin theories

 Here, the \emph{weight} or homogeneity of a function $f\in \cO_{\PT}(m,n)$ can be measured by the following operator

 where

 By definition, $\lambda$ has weight one and $\hat\lambda$ has weight minus one.

 Notice that a function valued in $\cO_{\P^1}(m,n)$ has weight $m-n$ but spin $s=\frac{m+n}{2}$.
-Therefore, to appropriately describe a massless spin-$s$ field with helicity $h=-s$, we can consider the sheaves of holomorphic line bundle with negative weight as
+Thus, to appropriately describe a massless spin-$s$ field with negative helicity, we may consider the following sheaves of holomorphic line bundle